0xMiden/miden-client/docs/typedoc/web-client/classes/TransactionSummary.md

 > **toCommitment**(): [`Word`](Word.md)

-Computes the commitment to this TransactionSummary.
+Computes the commitment to this `TransactionSummary`.

 #### Returns